-Natalie's civil litigation practice focuses on the defense of licensed professionals and organizations including physicians, nursing homes, attorneys, as well as operators and owners of commercial and passenger vehicles.
-She also defends retailers in premises liability cases.
+Natalie's civil litigation practice focuses on the defense of licensed professionals and organizations including physicians, oral surgeons, chiropractors, pharmacists, hospitals, and nursing homes.
+Natalie also investigates and defends catastrophic injury and wrongful death claims and defends retailers in premises liability cases.

-Natalie previously practiced medical malpractice defense in Boston, Massachusetts before relocating to Seattle in 2015.
+Natalie previously practiced civil litigation defense in Boston, Massachusetts before relocating to Seattle in 2015.

 - Super Lawyers – Washington “Rising Star” 2017; Massachusetts “Rising Star” 2014, 2015